 - If the road is in a rural area, consent from the Minister of Land Information New Zealand is required.

-- Notices of Closure are advertised in the Press, at your cost (opportunity for objections).
+- Notices of Closure are advertised in a publication widely distributed throughout the district, at your cost, and in the Public Notices section of the Hurunui District Council website (opportunity for objections).

 - If objections are received, the matter can be referred to the Environment Court.
 The Council will not take proceedings to the Environment Court, which means the process is halted.

-- If no objections are received, The Council places a notice in the Press declaring that the road is stopped.
+- If no objections are received, The Council places a notice in a publication widely distributed throughout the district declaring that the road is stopped (at your cost).